-Preparing to Graduate
+Preparing to Graduate Masters Candidates must be registered in the graduation term.
+Submit the following documents to the Office of the Registrar, Clarence M. Mitchell, Jr. Building, Room 1113, by the deadlines posted at gradschool.umd.edu/calendar/deadlines/academic

-Masters Candidates must be registered in the graduation term.
-Submit the following documents to the Office of the Registrar, Clarence M. Mitchell, Jr. Building, Room 1113, by the deadlines posted at gradschool.umd.edu/calendar/deadlines/ academic-deadlines.
+-deadlines.

-- Masters' Approved Program Form - Nomination of Thesis Committee Form (Thesis students only) - Signed Report of Examining Committee Form (Thesis students - Electronic Publication Form (Thesis students only) - Masters' Thesis A processing fee will be charged to your student account.
+- Masters' Approved Program Form - Nomination of Thesis Committee Form (Thesis students only) - Signed Report of Examining Committee Form (Thesis students only) - Masters' Thesis A processing fee will be charged to your student account.